lastobelus/shopifydev/README.md

     api_key: youneedakey
     password: andapassword
     url: my_store_url.myshopify.com
+    project_root: relative/path (this might just be '.' for a lot of you cats)
+    project_root_variable: SOME_ENVIRONMENT_VARIABLE

 Don't include 'http://' in the url, and don't commit this file to your repo (because secrets).

-Once that's done there's just ONE MORE THING.
-You need to have an environment variable,

-    export TM_PROJECT_DIRECTORY='where_files_live'

-Later on we'll set this app up to use different variables depending on what text editor you are using but for now it is TM by default.
-If you have a couple of projects, you are going to get tired of exporting variables all the time... so we'll fix this soon.
+The project root should be the directory where the 'assets' directory lives.
+If you would rather use an environment variable specific to your text editor of choice, like TM_PROJECT_DIRECTORY, you can supply that as well.
+Shopifydev will always prefer the environment variable, though.

 ## Usage